 “[SPI] believes unequivocally that what is good for its employees and their families is also good for business.
 Therefore, [SPI] proudly offers a progressive gender-neutral parental leave policy of up to six (6) weeks paid leave (“Parental Leave”) to all of its eligible employees.
 After six (6) weeks, a full-time employee has the option to come back in a part-time capacity, elect to take unpaid time off, or a combination of the two for up to a total of twelve (12) weeks. . . .
 The purpose of this policy is to afford parents the quality time and flexibility they need to bond with their new child, adjust to new family situations and schedules, and otherwise do what is necessary on the home front so that when the time comes to return to work the employee is rested, energized, focused, and prepared.”

-The above has been inspired by and adopted from a host of companies that champion the same values through their parental leave policies, including such vanguards as Etsy.
+The above has been inspired by and adapted from a host of companies that champion the same values through their parental leave policies, including such vanguards as Etsy.

 Also, we require formal agreements with all of our team members whether they be in-house or not.
 Declaring the boundaries of any relationship is important for all involved.
 I know way too many companies that shirk their responsibilities on this front.
 We don't.